entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

-# Early Vertebrate Faunas and Sites
+# Early Vertebrate Faunas and Sites (Permian and Triassic)

 **A Formation/Member, Locality**
 > - **Age**: